-It’s as if Tokyo has a thing for France.
-There are francophile shops, patisseries and boulangeries throughout the city.
+It’s as if Tokyo has a thing for France based on all of the Francophile shops, patisseries and boulangeries throughout the city.
 But the city hasn’t stopped there.

-Tokyo has also embraced high-end French restaurant culture – its restaurants sport more Michelin stars than those in Paris.
+Tokyo has also also embraced high-end French restaurant culture – its restaurants sport more Michelin stars than those in Paris.
 This is no mere coincidence and no fault of the Michelin rating system.
-The Japanese use the finest local ingredients prepared with the kind of precision that has made them famous throughout the world.
-They have learned from the greatest French chefs including Pascal Barbot, Michel Bras and Joel Robuchon.
-(Bras and Robuchon have restaurants in Japan.)
+The Japanese use the finest local ingredients prepared with the kind of precision that has made Japanese food famous throughout the world.

-This is why we wanted to try a high-end French restaurant during our first trip to Tokyo.
-Our first choice was Florilege.
+These are the reasons why we wanted to try a high-end French restaurant during our first trip to Tokyo.
+Our first choice was Florilège.

-We made the reservation at Florilege Tokyo two months in advance since the restaurant only seats 20 people.
+We made the reservation at Florilège Tokyo two months in advance since Florilege’s original restaurant only seated 20 people.
 We were curious enough to try this small, relatively new restaurant that we made the expensive phone call from Philadelphia to make the coveted reservation.

-Nestled in the Aoyama neighborhood, Florilege is just a short walk from the Gaien-mae train station.
-The chef, Hiroyasu Kawate, previously cooked at three-star Michelin restaurant Quintessence, but now he has his own restaurant where his creativity and precision can truly shine.
+Nestled in the Aoyama neighborhood, the original Florilège location was just a short walk from the Gaien-mae train station.
+The chef, Hiroyasu Kawate, previously cooked at three-star Michelin restaurant Quintessence, but before he opened his own restaurant where his creativity and precision can truly shine.

-We arrived promptly for our 9:00 reservation to find Chef Kawate and the manager, Toshiyuki Kondo, waiting for us at the door.
+We arrived promptly for our 9:00 pm reservation to find Kawate and manager Toshiyuki Kondo waiting for us at the door.
 They warmly greeted us and seated us in the intimate restaurant.
 We each ordered a glass of Meursault and toasted the start to our dinner.

-We started the meal with two perfectly seasoned snap peas served atop decorative snap peas.
+We started our meal with two perfectly seasoned snap peas served atop decorative snap peas.

 The amuse bouche had the texture of soufflé and the taste of an actual olive.